The Pros and Cons of Offshore Outsourcing

 Offshoring is when a company moves some or all of its business operations to another country, typically to lower costs or improve profits.

-Technically speaking, the term offshoring usually describes the physical relocation of a business’ own operations overseas, like if Acme Corporation built a manufacturing plant in China and hired workers there.
-Acme owns the plant and the workers would be direct employees of the company.
+Technically speaking, the term offshoring usually describes the physical relocation of a business’s operations overseas.
+For example, if Acme Corporation built a manufacturing plant in China and hired workers there, Acme would own the plant and the workers would be direct employees of the company.

-Then there’s offshore outsourcing, which means a third party located overseas takes over a certain aspect of a business’ operations.
-In this type of arrangement, rather than opening its own manufacturing plant, Acme would contract with an existing plant in China to take over manufacturing, without hiring any employees of its own.
-Offshore outsourcing is frequently used to lower costs in manufacturing and call center operations.
+Then there’s offshore outsourcing, which means a third party located overseas takes over a certain aspect of a business’s operations.
+In this type of arrangement, rather than opening its own manufacturing plant, Acme would contract with an existing plant in China to take over manufacturing without hiring its own employees.
+Offshore outsourcing is frequently used to lower manufacturing and call center operations costs.

-For our purposes, we’ll be covering the pros and cons as they pertain to both offshoring and offshore outsourcing.
+For our purposes, we’ll cover the pros and cons of offshoring and offshore outsourcing.

 Pros of Offshore Outsourcing